Neil Stuke: Career

 Stuke played Matthew in the second and third series of Game On, replacing Ben Chaplin.
-He also played the role of Senior Clerk Billy Lamb in the BBC television series Silk.
-His television career also includes Between the Lines, Trust, Reggie Perrin, At Home with the Braithwaites, Monday Monday, Office Gossip, Bedtime, A Touch of Frost, The Catherine Tate Show, Heartbeat episode Treading Carefully and playing an alcoholic footballer/policeman in a 1997 episode of Pie in the Sky.
+He also played the role of senior clerk Billy Lamb in the BBC television series Silk.
+His television career also includes Between the Lines, Trust, Reggie Perrin, At Home with the Braithwaites, Monday Monday, Office Gossip, Bedtime, A Touch of Frost, The Catherine Tate Show and playing an alcoholic footballer/policeman in a 1997 episode of Pie in the Sky.

 He played Hal in a 1997 Radio 3 production of Loot by Orton, repeated in 2017.

 In 2006, he guest-starred in The Bill; his character (James Tennant) was involved in the storyline of missing child Amy Tennant.

-In the summer of 2010, Stuke was featured on Celebrity MasterChef, where it was discovered that he was not a very good chef, despite his claim that he was.
-He has also been a panellist on several episodes of the topical discussion series The Wright Stuff.